-Instructions for creating antiqued finishes abound on the internet- and in my quest for a really authentic antiqued/patinaed finish, I tried a bunch of them.
+Instructions for creating antiqued finishes abound on the internet- and, trust me, I tried a bunch of them in my quest for an authentic antiqued/patinaed finish.

 Through trial and error using other tutorials, plus some old secrets from the copper-smith shop where I grew up, I developed this method for antiquing that creates a metallic old-gold finish, using a thin coat of high quality acrylic paint rubbed into crevices to create a faux dirty antique finish that softens the metallic gold with a vintage, slightly grungy feel.
 Here’s my technique, start to finish.
 Share your results in the comments below!